Pittawat2542/thailand-earthquake-visualizer/README.md

 The earthquake data is now sourced directly from the Thai Meteorological Department's website:
 [https://earthquake.tmd.go.th/inside.html?ps=200](https://earthquake.tmd.go.th/inside.html?ps=200)

-This page provides a more comprehensive and up-to-date list of earthquakes than the previously used RSS feed.

 ## Local Development

 To run this project locally: